 nmap is an open source network monitoring and port scanning tool to find the hosts and services in the computer by sending the packets to the target host for network discovery and security auditing.

 Numerous frameworks and system admins additionally think that its helpful for assignments, for example, network inventory, overseeing administration overhaul timetables, and observing host or administration uptime.

 Nmap uses raw IP packets in novel ways to determine what hosts are available on the network, what services (application name and version) those hosts are offering, what operating systems (and OS versions) they are running, what type of packet filters/firewalls are in use, and dozens of other characteristics.

-It was designed to rapidly scan large networks, but works fine against single hosts.
-Nmap runs on all major computer operating systems, and official binary packages are available for Linux, Windows, and Mac OS X.
+It was designed to rapidly scan large networks, but works fine against single hosts. it runs on all major computer operating systems, and official binary packages are available for Linux, Windows, and Mac OS X.

-In addition to the classic command-line Nmap executable, the Nmap suite includes an advanced GUI and results viewer (Zenmap), a flexible data transfer, redirection, and debugging tool (Ncat), a utility for comparing scan results (Ndiff), and a packet generation and response analysis tool (Nping).
+In addition to the classic command-line Nmap executable, the Nmap suite includes an advanced GUI and results in the viewer (Zenmap), a flexible data transfer, redirection, and debugging tool (Ncat), a utility for comparing scan results (Ndiff), and a packet generation and response analysis tool (Nping).

 You can also take Master in Ethical Hacking & Penetration Testing Online course where you can learn more about NMAP and advance level Ethical hacking skills.